Sunday, August 10, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 5. Deco BE63 (BE10000)

 The Deco BE63 is the less expensive version of the Deco BE85 and proved to be the just-right hardware in terms of cost-over-specs ratio.
-For $450 for a 3-pack or $320 for a 2-pack, it’s one of the most affordable tri-band Wi-Fi 7 mesh systems you can find.
+For $500 for a 3-pack or $300 for a 2-pack, it’s one of the most affordable tri-band Wi-Fi 7 mesh systems you can find that can deliver up to 2.5Gbps of bandwidth.

 TP-Link Deco BE63's PRELIMINARY Assessment